QuyLe-Minh/ComNetAssignment/README.md

 # Set up
 ## 1. Clone my repos and do some setup stuffs
-- Make a cloned of my repository using the following command in git bash:
+- Make a cloned of my repository using the following command:
 ```sh
 git clone https://github.com/QuyLe-Minh/ComNetAssignment.git
 cd ComNetAssignment/Assignment1